 This group is the voice of the Penn State Beaver student population and consists of an Executive Board (president, vice president, secretary, and treasurer) as well as 20 representatives, i.e. five from each of the current standing classes.

 The SGA makes decisions concerning student issues on campus and within the University and oversees fund allocations to registered campus clubs and organizations.
-The group also sponsors Beaverfest, the students' annual spring festival.
+The group also sponsors Beaverfest, the students' annual spring festival on campus.

-THON is a yearlong, student-run effort to raise funds and awareness for the fight against pediatric cancer.
-Every February, a year's worth of fundraising ends with a 46-hour dance marathon in the Bryce Jordan Center at Penn State University Park.
-Students as well as pediatric cancer patients and their families can relax, have fun, and share stories of courage and inspiration at THON, which is the largest student-run philanthropy in the world.
+THON is a yearlong, student-run effort to raise funds for and awareness of the fight against pediatric cancer.
+Every February a year's worth of fundraising ends with a 46-hour dance marathon in the Bryce Jordan Center at Penn State University Park.
+Students, as well as pediatric cancer patients and their families, can relax, have fun, and share stories of courage and inspiration at THON, which is the largest student-run philanthropy in the world.

 THON receives support across the University community as well as from alumni, friends, and those who have benefitted from THON's efforts.
-Since 1977, THON has raised $114 million to benefit The Four Diamonds Fund at Penn State Hershey Medical Center, which continues to provide funding and support for pediatric cancer patients and cancer research.
+Since 1977 THON has raised more than $127 million for the Four Diamonds Fund at Penn State Hershey Children's Hospital, which continues to provide funding and support for pediatric cancer patients and cancer research.

 The Varsity Club's mission is to advocate for the student-athlete to make his/her athletic experience at Penn State Beaver the best it can be.
-The group engages in various events on campus throughout the year, including hosting a Homecoming booth, participating in fundraisers, and securing funds for giveaways at varsity events.
+The group engages in various events on campus throughout the year, participates in fundraisers, and secures funds for giveaways at varsity events.

-Interest Groups (These are student groups that have not yet gained club status.)
+These are student groups that have not yet gained club status.

-If you have questions about a current student organization or if you would like to start a new club or group on campus, please contact Jennifer Toof, coordinator of student activities and residence life, 724-773-3947.
+If you have questions about a current student organization, or if you would like to start a new club or group on campus, please contact Jen Toof, coordinator of student activities and residence life, 724-773-3947.

 - Student Activities